 Birds eat the berries of fruiting invasive plants and deposit the seeds miles away.
 People, too, spread invasive plants, whether knowingly or not.

-Some invasive species are still sold as ornamental garden plants, and well-intentioned gardeners thus plant a noxious weed in their garden.
+Some invasive species are still sold as ornamental garden plants, and well-intentioned gardeners thus plant a noxious weed in their gardens.

-What can gardeners do in curbing the spread?
+What can gardeners do to curb the spread?

 As gardeners, we have the privilege and responsibility to steward plants, both native and introduced.
-While we thrill in watching an exotic plant thrive in our garden, we must take care that our hobby does not harm the world around us.
+While we enjoy watching an exotic plant thrive in our garden, we must ensure our hobby does not harm the world around us.
 How can we enjoy gardening without guilt?
 First, do no harm:

 1. Avoid planting invasive species

 When considering introducing a new plant to your garden, whether through a purchase or through cuttings or seeds from a friend, do a bit of research first.
 A quick search online will reveal whether the plant in question is considered invasive in your region.
-To make things even simpler, bookmark a list of invasive species in your state, such as the ones listed below or the handy map provided by the University of Georgia’s Center for Invasive Species and Ecosystem Health.
+To simplify things, bookmark a list of invasive species in your state, such as the ones listed below or the handy map provided by the University of Georgia’s Center for Invasive Species and Ecosystem Health.

 2. Remove invasive plants